jovialgent/ivx-js/docs/developer/tutorial.hello-world.md

 __Configuration__

-The iVXjs init takes one argument, an object with various settings you can add to customize the experience, but for now we will using the following config.
+The iVX.js init takes one argument, an object with various settings you can add to customize the experience, but for now we will using the following config.
 The definition for this spec is [here](/docs/esdocs/manual/configuration.html#json).
-But, for this _Getting Started_ we will explain a little what this config is instructing iVXjs to do.
+But, for this _Getting Started_ we will explain a little what this config is instructing iVX.js to do.

 _Default State_